Electronic file requests for students with print disabilities

 - Library of Congress National Library Service for the Blind and Physically Handicapped

-You can determine which books have electronic files in BiblioVault by doing a search on the title or ISBN at the BiblioVault Scholars' Portal.
+Please go to BiblioVault to determine which books have electronic files.
 If BiblioVault has an electronic file for the book, the option to “Request Accessible File” will appear on the book product page.
 If that option does not appear, BiblioVault cannot supply the file.
 BiblioVault will fulfill the request as quickly as it can, but we cannot guarantee that we can send the files in less than two weeks.

 If an accessibility office cannot locate a source of an electronic file for one of our books that a student with a reading disability must read for a course, it has the permission of the University of Chicago Press to create such a file and to provide it to the student once it has provided the Press with this permission form (PDF format) completed with the information about the course and signed by the office administrator.